jtimm/GeoPipeline-StarterKit/README.md

 ## Device Requirements

-- This project was completed on MacOS, and some of the scripts (ex. `download-earthdata-from-urls-file.sh`) assume use on a MacOS/Linux system (ex. the use of `curl` vs. `wget`).
+- This project was completed on MacOS, and some of the scripts (ex. [the multi-file download script that uses `curl`](./download-earthdata-from-urls-file.sh)) assume use on a MacOS/Linux system (ex. the use of `curl` vs. `wget`).
 Some minor modifications will be required to run all steps on a Windows device.
 - The data downloaded in this walkthrough will require just under 2 GB of disk space:
   - 660 MB for the GES DISC precipitation dataset
   - 1.21 GB for the uncompressed reservoir levels database